adelowo/gbowo/README.md

 Different gateways implement various features and there's no way we can support all of them without losing our sanity.

 Supporting all features would lead to a bloat (an interface, class bloat).
-Take for instance : create _InterfaceX_ to support feature X for _AdapterE_ while _AdapterE_ still makes use of features (and therefore interfaces) for _AdapterA_,_AdapterQ_ and so on.
-Now imagine this sceanrio plays out for 4 -5 adapters.
-Apart from the bloat, we cannot create a diagram of which interfaces are being used and it'd lead to a situation where we cannot remove a certain class or interface because we do not know who (what adapter) depends on them.
+Take for instance : create `InterfaceX` to support feature X for `AdapterE` while `AdapterE` still makes use of features (and therefore interfaces) for `AdapterA`,`AdapterQ` and so on.
+Now imagine this scenario plays out for 4 -5 adapters.

+ Apart from the bloat, we cannot create a (visual) diagram of which interfaces are being used and it'd lead to a situation where we cannot remove a certain class or interface because we do not know who (what adapter) depends on them.

-To prevent this, _Gbowo_ implements a plugin architecture that eases extension or "adding new methods/behaviours" to an existing adapter without sub-classing or editing core code.
+To prevent this, _Gbowo_ implements a plugin architecture that eases extension or "adding new methods/behaviours" to an existing adapter without inheritance or touching core code.
 To achieve this, there is a `Pluggable` trait that contains the logic and **MUST** be imported by an adapter implementation.

 A look at the [paystack adapter](src/Gbowo/Adapter/Paystack/PaystackAdapter.php) and [amplifypay](src/Gbowo/Adapter/Amplifypay/AmplifypayAdapter.php) would reveal that they do not have the methods described above in their public api.
 In fact they expose only 3 methods :
-* `__construct(Client $client = null)` //if it counts as one
+* `__construct(Client $client = null)` // if it counts as one
 * `getHttpClient()`
-* `charge(array $data = null)` //This is gotten from the _Adapter_ Interface implemented.
+* `charge(array $data = null)` //This is gotten from the `AdapterInterface` implemented.

 But a look at their `registerPlugins` method tells how the methods described in the `Adapters method` section above come about.